ditss-labs/Baileys/README.md

 A comprehensive WhatsApp Web automation library built on TypeScript, providing a complete API for interacting with WhatsApp Web through protocol bindings.

+This library is an advanced fork of Baileys, extending WhatsApp Web functionality with enhanced features, better stability, and modern development practices.

 ## Warning

 This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with WhatsApp or any of its subsidiaries.
 The official WhatsApp website is at whatsapp.com.